Aditya190803/Chatbot/README.md

 Each step emits events that can update the UI in real-time, allowing users to see the research process unfold.

 ## Local Storage
-LLMChat.co prioritizes user privacy by storing all data locally
+Chatbot prioritizes user privacy by storing all data locally

 ## Tech Stack